The Luxury Watch Market Is Booming. Here's What You Need To Know Before You Invest

 There was once a time when people saved up for certain designer handbags, knowing that they would hold their value for years to come.
 Today, thanks to the boom in the luxury watch market, some women are opting for timepieces rather than Chanel flap bags or Hermès Birkins.

 But, with the limited inventory of luxury watches — as a result of the industry’s limited production, made even worse by the pandemic’s impact on the supply chain — as well as the promise of lower price points, many are shopping for secondhand pieces rather than buying them new.
-“Watch trading has just started to expand,” confirms Elizabeth Layne, chief merchandising officer at luxury resale platform Rebag, adding that, like handbags, shoppers are increasingly looking at watches “as an investment piece.”
+“Watch trading has just started to expand,” confirms Elizabeth Layne, chief marketing officer at luxury resale platform Rebag, adding that, like handbags, shoppers are increasingly looking at watches “as an investment piece.”

 Advertisement